KitwareMedical/SlicerVirtualReality/README.md

 ## Setup

-Currently only Windows computers are supported, as until very recently there have been no virtual reality headsets officially supported on MacOS or Linux.
-If you already have virtual reality capable hardware, Steam

-works well on your computer, and you would like to use Slicer in virtual reality, too, then you add a comment in the issue tracker ([MacOS](https://github.com/KitwareMedical/SlicerVirtualReality/issues/3) / [Linux](https://github.com/KitwareMedical/SlicerVirtualReality/issues/57)).
+**Platform support:** Currently the extension only works on Windows computers.
+Linux support is experimental: [Steam VR has limited support on linux](https://github.com/ValveSoftware/SteamVR-for-Linux/blob/master/README.md) and the Slicer extension is built for Linux but not tested.
+The extension is not available on macOS, as currently there are no virtual reality headsets available for macOS.
+If you wish to use Virtual Reality extension on Linux or macOS and you have virtual reality capable hardware and Steam VR works well on your computer then add a comment in the issue tracker ([MacOS](https://github.com/KitwareMedical/SlicerVirtualReality/issues/3) / [Linux](https://github.com/KitwareMedical/SlicerVirtualReality/issues/57)).

-If both integrated display card and high-performance GPU available in a system (typically this is the case on laptops with NVidia GPUs), then configure the graphics card application settings to use high-performance GPU for SlicerApp-real.exe (it is not necessary to use high-performance GPU for the launcher, Slicer.exe).
+**Configuring graphics:** If both integrated display card and high-performance GPU available in a system (typically this is the case on laptops with NVidia GPUs), then configure the graphics card application settings to use high-performance GPU for `SlicerApp-real.exe` (it is not necessary to use high-performance GPU for the launcher, `Slicer.exe`).

 <a name="setup-htc-vive" ></a>